Updated April 7, 2023

 - Utilize Social Media

 Social media isn’t just a great way to expand your online presence and reach customers, but it can also be used to notify talented workers of job openings.
 Best of all, it’s free.
 Facebook, LinkedIn, Twitter, and Instagram are all very useful in spreading awareness.
+Even industry niche sites such as ThomasNet may be able to help.
 And on Twitter, be sure to utilize relevant hashtags, like #manufacturingjobs or #careers and the like to ensure your posts are found.
+With the implementation of social media marketing, your marketing efforts will soar!

 - Produce a Company Overview Video